-Driving and sight loss: Finding support when you can no longer drive
+Driving and sight loss: finding support if you can no longer drive

 Driving is an integral part of everyday life for many people.
-In fact, there are almost 41 million licensed vehicles in the UK.
-For people living with sight loss who are unable to drive, a world where driving is so intertwined with everyday life presents practical and emotional challenges.
-These include accessing work, socialising, shopping, visiting loved ones or simply feeling independent.
+In fact, there are over 42 million licensed vehicles in the UK.
+For blind and partially sighted people who are unable to drive, a world where driving is so intertwined with everyday life presents practical and emotional challenges.
+These include accessing work, socialising, shopping, visiting loved ones or maintaining everyday routines and choices.
 Many people have told us that not being able to drive is the number one issue they find most distressing about their sight loss.

-Although it can feel like a major blow to lose your ability to drive, there is support available and independence is possible.
+Although it can feel like a major blow to lose your ability to drive, there is support available and it is possible to find new ways of doing things.

 Facing the emotional impact